mosinu/bixby-remap/README.md

 ## Description

-This Magisk module allows you to remap the dedicated Bixby hardware button of the Samsung Galaxy S8/S8+ (G950F/G955F), S9/S9+ (G960F/G965F) and S10e/S10/S10+ (G970F/G973F/G975F) to any one of 15 user-selectable functions.
+This Magisk module allows ther user to remap the Bixby hardware button of the Samsung Galaxy S8/S8+ (G950F/G955F), S9/S9+ (G960F/G965F) and S10e/S10/S10+ (G970F/G973F/G975F) to any one of 15 user-selectable functions.

 The following functions are selectable during installation, using the hardware keys of the phone: